AbdallahOmarAhmed/face-mask-detection/README.md

       $ python3 train_model.py

-* OR : download my model and put it in the weights file
+* OR : download my model and put it in the weights folder

 * Run the test file to Calculate accuracy :